 |BoomChickaPop||Some Yes||Some Yes||Yes|

-Always recheck yourself before eating or serving if you have food allergies.
+Always check labels yourself before eating or serving if you have food allergies.
 At the time of publishing, this information is accurate according to the information given on each manufacturer’s food labels and website information.

 HOW TO FIGURE OUT IF A POPCORN SNACK IS NUT-FREE

 There are several steps to figure out if a popcorn item is safe for someone with peanut or tree nut food allergies.
 Everyone allergic to peanuts or tree nuts needs to follow Steps 1-3, but some also need to do steps 4 and 5 to avoid cross-contamination reactions.